bartbutenaers/node-red-contrib-ui-svg/README.md

 1. The mouse ***cursor*** will change when hoovering above the element, to visualize that an element responds to events.
 1. The Javascript code will be executed in the dashboard.

 Instead of specifying Javascript events in the config screen, it is also possible to add or remove events via input messages.
 This is explained in the [Control via messages](#control-via-messages) section below.
+When your Javascript code doesn't work correctly, the wiki [page](https://github.com/bartbutenaers/node-red-contrib-ui-svg/wiki/Troubleshooting-JS-event-handlers) contains some tips and tricks.

 The following example flow shows how to change the color of the circle, every time the circle has been clicked.
 The flow also shows that the Javascript event handler can be removed, and another Javascript event handler (to show an alert) can be injected via an input message: